 I like the delete button.
 It solves the anxiety that comes when a piece is out of control and heading off the rails.
 I couldn’t make it do what I wanted.
 It was a literary teenager, all sulky and willful.
 Select all and goodbye.

 I don’t want to write about the arguments I have with my eating disorder on the semiregular.
-A quick survey of my written works (and doesn’t that sound pretentious) reveals the longstanding hate-hate relationship, wherein she tries to kill me by destroying my sense of self and will to live, and I try to not get dead.
+A quick survey of my written works (and doesn’t that sound pretentious) will reveal the longstanding hate-hate relationship, wherein she tries to kill me by destroying my sense of self and I try to not get dead.
 It’s endless, and I don’t feel like discussing my eating disorder today.

 Possibly.
 Interesting is subjective, after all.
 I’m not crazy, either.
 Or at least, no crazier than the rank and file.
 Lots of people talk to plants.
 It’s only a problem when they talk back.

-I’m not sure what happened, but I’m suddenly passionate about my plants’ growth and health.
-It’s a step up from the benign neglect that’s historical.
+I’m not sure what happened, but suddenly I’m passionate about my plants’ growth and health.
+It’s a step up from the historical benign neglect.
 I’ve been watering, feeding, dusting, and rotating on the regular.
-I even set up humidity trays.
+I even have humidity trays.

-I’ve added to my jungle with inside plants destined to stay: I’m going to need more horizontal surfaces soon.
-I also have some temporary seed trays soon to be transferred to the front yard flower bed.
-The cat likes the trays very much: the young shoots seem tasty.
+I’ve added to my inside jungle with plants destined to stay: I’m going to need more horizontal surfaces soon.
+I also have temporary seed trays taking up space, full of seedlings destined for the front yard flower bed.
+The cat likes the trays very much: young shoots are so tasty.
 Luckily, I keep the misting bottle handy.

 Nobody does a dirty look better than a cat.

-I guess I owe the vegetation another apology.
-My plants get those regularly: I’m enthusiastic rather than expert.
-Talking to my plants isn’t new, but I have increased in frequency lately.
+Talking to my plants isn’t new, but I’ve increased in frequency lately.
 It started with the apology I gave my Ficus after a round of heavy pruning.
 I was worried it would go into shock and die: I became attentive to compensate.
 I was not having my Ficus Benjamina keel over.
 It’s twenty-two years old: I’m committed to maintaining its existence.
 I was worried about some of the others feeling left out, however, so now they all get their share.

 Plant guilt is not the only guilt I deal with.
 I also have house guilt.
 There’s so much that needs to get done.
 Not just seasonal chores or my “renovate the en suite” project.
-There’s ageing-corrections stuff.
-There’s replacement appliances stuff.
-It’s all expensive.
-I’m grateful I have a home: I’m not trying to complain.
-I’m also not trying to be neglectful.
-Houses are money pits, and sometimes, I’m not sure I can afford it.
-Prioritizing means some stuff will remain undone unless I win the lottery or figure out a way to collect one small penny from every bank account on the planet.
+Everything gets old and wears out, and replacements are expensive.
+I’m grateful I have a home, but houses are money pits, and sometimes, I’m not sure I can afford it.
+Some things will remain forever undone unless I win the lottery or collect one insignificant penny from every bank account on the planet.

 I wish I could do better by my house.
-I wish I could make it sparkle by adding fertilizer to a mister and giving it a squirt.
-I like my house.
+I like it.
 I appreciate the way it protects me from the elements.
 I’m grateful I have a place for my stuff.
-I’d give her expensive paint and a weekly cleaning service if I could.
+I’d give her expensive paint and a weekly steam cleaning if I could.
 If I had the money, there’d be crews slapping on paint and installing new flooring while I write.
 Since I don’t, offering my house the occasional compliment or expression of appreciation doesn’t seem over the top.

 I feel better about myself when I’m kind.
-For me, part of kindness is being polite.
-Mostly.
-I’m absolutely done with tolerating racists and bigots.
+Though I’m done with tolerating racists and bigots.
 I’m no longer interested in turning the other cheek.
-I’ll leave that to the better angels.
-But I will keep on thanking my plants, and the french doors, and Siri.
-Not because of them.
-Because of me.
+I’ll leave that to better angels.
+I will keep on thanking my plants, the french doors, and Siri.
 I like feeling good about myself.
-It’s a good thing.
-Good feelings help when you’re dealing with mental illness.
-They help when you’re dealing with chronic pain.
+It beats the alternative.